AdamMeyers/The_Termolator/README.txt

 				 will take around 24,000 seconds or just under 7 hours.

    		             --- There are several columns on each line, divided by tabs, as follows:
-			     	 Column 1 -- the term
+			     	 Column 1 -- the term (just the lemma)
 			     	 Column 2 -- a rule classification (used to determine if the term is well-formed) Column 3 -- a value Good, Medium, Neutral (measuring the quality of the term by some set of rules) Column 4 -- a score between 0 and 1 measuring term quality